Genealogy of the extremal process of the branching random walk: Introduction

 for the topology of the vague convergence, where $(\xi_n)$ are the atoms of a Poisson point process with intensity $c_* e^x dx$, $(D_n, n \geq 1)$ are i.i.d. copies of $D$ and

 We denote by $\mathcal{D}$ the law of the point measure $D$. \end{fact} The point measure $\gamma_\infty$ is called a shifted decorated Poisson point process with shift $-\log Z_\infty$ and decoration law $\calD$ (or SDPPP($c_*e^{x}dx$,$-\log Z_\infty$, $\calD$) for short).
 These point measures have been studied in particular by Subag and Zeitouni \cite{SuZ15}.
-The proof of Fact~\ref{fct:Madaule} gives little information on $\calD$, as the limiting point measure is identified using its superposability property.
+The proof of Fact~\ref{fct:Madaule} gives little information on the law $\calD$ of the point measure $D$ used for the decoration of $\gamma_\infty$.
+Indeed, the convergence of $(\gamma_n)$ is obtained through the study of its Laplace transform, and the law of the limiting point measure $\gamma_\infty$ is identified using its superposability property\footnote{Cf. Maillard \cite{Mai13} for the characterization of point measures occurring as the limits of the extremal processes of branching random walks.}.

-A result similar to Fact \ref{fct:Madaule} has been obtained for the branching Brownian motion independently by Arguin, Bovier and Kistler \cite{ABK13}, and Aïdékon, Berestycki, Brunet and Shi \cite{ABBS13}.
+A result similar to Fact~\ref{fct:Madaule} was previously obtained for the branching Brownian motion independently by Arguin, Bovier and Kistler \cite{ABK13}, and Aïdékon, Berestycki, Brunet and Shi \cite{ABBS13}.
 In this model as well, the extremal process converges toward a decorated Poisson point process.
 However, the decoration law is explicitly described in both these articles.
 In \cite{ABBS13}, the point measure $D$ corresponds to positions of the close relatives of the particle realizing the minimal displacement.
 In \cite{ABK13}, it is described as the extremal process of the branching random walk conditioned on having an unusually small minimal displacement.

-In this article, we observe that with a simple modification of the definition of the extremal process, Fact~\ref{fct:Madaule} can be used to obtain a stronger version of this result.
-More precisely, thanks to a careful encoding of the branching random walk, that is presented in Section~\ref{sec:notation}, we can prove the joint convergence in law of the extremal process with some genealogical informations in Section~\ref{sec:cv}.
-This convergence allows to observe that in the point process $\gamma_\infty$, the Poisson point process correspond to leaders realizing independently a small displacement, while each decoration comes from the family of the close relatives to a leader.
+In this article, we observe that using the branching property as well as an enriched version of the extremal process, Fact~\ref{fct:Madaule} immediately implies a stronger version of itself.
+More precisely, thanks to a careful encoding of the genealogy of the branching random walk, which is presented in Section~\ref{sec:notation}, we can prove the joint convergence in law of the extremal process with some genealogical informations in Section~\ref{sec:cv}.
+This convergence yields the observation that in the point process $\gamma_\infty$, the Poisson point process correspond to leaders realizing independently a small displacement, while each decoration comes from the family of the close relatives to a leader.
+This is reminiscent of the result obtained in \cite{ABK12} in the context of branching Brownian motion.